muhme/joomla-branches-tester/README.md

 :point_right: For the complete list of all scripts see [scripts/README.md](scripts/README.md).

-:fairy: The scripts have a sprinkle of *hacks* and just a touch of magic to keep things fluffy.
+:fairy: *"The scripts have a sprinkle of hacks and just a touch of magic to keep things fluffy.
-        For those with a taste for the finer details, the comments are a gourmet treat.
+        For those with a taste for the finer details, the comments are a gourmet treat."*

 <details>
   <summary>As of mid-September 2024, there are currently 14 Docker containers providing the functionality.</summary>